Kinetic Flat-Histogram Simulations of Non-Equilibrium Stochastic Processes with Continuous and Discontinuous Phase

 \subsection{Glauber Model}

 The Glauber model is a stochastic dynamics for the Ising model~\cite{Oliveira-2003, Janke-2019, Liu-2023}.
-We note that the Glauber model obeys detailed balance, so we obtain the result for an equilibrium model in the asymptotic limit $t \to \infty$.
-The kinetic flat-histogram simulations also work for equilibrium systems.
-In the mean-field (one-site) limit, we can write the following reaction channels for the spin-flips:
+Notably, the Glauber model obeys detailed balance, so in the asymptotic limit $t \to \infty$.
+Indeed, the Glauber dynamics is a relaxation dynamics for the equilibrium Ising model.
+In the mean-field (one-site) limit, the spin-flip reaction channels can be written as

 where $N = N_\uparrow + N_\downarrow$ is the system size.
-In Eq.~(\ref{spin-flip}), $k_1$ and $k_2$ are the spin-flip propensities:
+In Eq.~(\ref{spin-flip}), $k_1$ and $k_2$ are the spin-flip propensities

 where the main observable is the magnetization, given by $M = (N_\uparrow - N_\downarrow)/N$.
 The SSA simulation is straightforward: one of the two channels in Eq.~(\ref{spin-flip}) is chosen with a probability proportional to its propensity in Eq.~(\ref{propensities-glauber}).